top of page

 The King River was later flooded during 1991-92 by the construction of two dams, the main Crotty concrete dam and the Darwin dam forming Lake Burbury.
 The secondary Darwin rockfill dam prevents the flooded King River from draining into the Franklin River via the tributing Andrew River.

-The road over Mt McCall, alike all the other roads created for this Hydro development was to be returned to a natural state.
+The road over Mt McCall, alike all the other roads created for this Hydro development was to be returned to a natural state after the high court ruling.
 However, lobbying by the river rafting fraternity saw it left for rafting/kayaking expeditions support, geologic and cultural research and adventurous eco sensitive small group visitation.

 After all, this is the Wild Rivers National Park World Heritage Area!
 Zero environmental impact is the brief here.
 Leave no trace!

-This 'track', after 40 years of recognition as World Heritage Wilderness has again been developed into a roadway with drains, culverts and guide posts all the way to Propsting Gorge where the HEC operated a haulage way to begin work on what was to be a 200 Metre high dam.....WHY?
+This 'track', after 40 years of recognition as World Heritage Wilderness has again been developed into a roadway with drains, culverts and guide posts all the way to Propsting Gorge where the HEC operated a haulage to begin work on a diversion tunnel for the construction of what was to be a 200 Metre high dam.....WHY?

 Minimal disclosure.
 No announcement and no consultation.
 No one is talking.